Antalya

 While you are in Antalya, make sure that you visit the port.
 I nearly missed it.
 A friend of mine, who worked in Antalya as a tourist rep over the summer, took me there one evening when we went for a walk around Kaleiçi.

-Basically, when you enter Kaleiçi at the Hadrian’s Gate and you walk all the way through, you will arrive to the port, at the other end of this historical area.
+Basically, when you enter Kaleiçi at the Hadrian’s Gate and you walk all the way through, you will arrive to the port on the other side of this historic area.

-But, you can’t see the port from the Old Town, because of the wall.
+But because of the wall, you can’t see the port from the Old Town.
 Rather, when you arrive to the wall, you have to pass through it, to reach the port.
-That’s why I missed it when I went for a walk on my own, I didn’t know that it was there.
+That’s why I missed it when I went for a walk on my own, I didn’t know that the port was there.

 Port